Ludicity

 Shortly after getting my thesis through the door, and starting to get sleep again, I reached some semblance of normalcy.

 The second time happened a few years later, in early 2019.
 It was quite severe.
 I was nearing the end of my Masters thesis in data science, and feeling extremely overwhelmed.
-Coming from a social science background, I was extremely underconfident when it came to both my mathematical skill and programming, a a situation not helped by somehow landing the most technical minor theses out of my whole cohort — I had a book titled Statistical and Inductive Inference by Minimum Message Length open for a lot of the year.
+Coming from a social science background, I was extremely underconfident when it came to both my mathematical skill and programming, a situation not helped by somehow landing the most technical minor theses out of my whole cohort — I had a book titled Statistical and Inductive Inference by Minimum Message Length open for a lot of the year.
 Again, my previous qualification dedicated a whole week to the fact that you can make dogs drool on command.
 I was not having a good time.

 My stress crept up a little bit, day by day, until one day I just didn't eat without noticing.
 I have no idea what happened, because I really felt mostly fine the day before.
 Overnight, everything fell apart.
 I would awaken with this deep core of dread, so intense it was physically uncomfortable, and no amount of adjusting pillows can help with something that is entirely endogenous.
 I was possessed by a deep-seated feeling that nothing would be okay ever again, and there was just no point to anything.
 I'd try to sleep for as long as possible, because waking up meant going back to the real world.